tanghao-xiaomi/docs/en/device_dev_guide/graphics/LCD_Driver.md

 ## IV.
 LCD Framebuffer Mode

-LCD Framebuffer is a framebuffer wrapper for the LCD driver in openvela.
-After enabling the LCD Framebuffer mode, the application layer can access and control the LCD device through `/dev/fb0`.
-It is important to note that this mode will allocate a frame graphic buffer (Framebuffer), which will consume additional memory space.
+LCD Framebuffer is a framebuffer wrapper provided by openvela for the LCD driver.
+When LCD Framebuffer mode is enabled, the application layer can access and control the LCD device through `/dev/fb0`.
+It's important to note that this mode allocates a full graphics buffer (framebuffer), which consumes additional memory.

-reference: `drivers/lcd/lcd_framebuffer.c`
+Reference file: `drivers/lcd/lcd_framebuffer.c`

-### 1. Enable the following compilation options
+### 1. Core Interfaces for LCD Framebuffer Mode

 According to the description in [Framebuffer Driver](./Framebuffer_Driver.md), the LCD Framebuffer driver implements the following three core interfaces: